Indonesia wants Australia as full Asean member

 “We are a dialogue partner with Asean and we respect that centrality of Asean and its significance and fundamental importance, central importance, in our region.”

-Speaking at a press conference alongside Turnbull, Singapore Prime Minister Lee Hsien Loong said he was keen to “deepen ties between Australia and Southeast Asia more broadly.”
+Speaking at a news conference alongside Turnbull, Singapore Prime Minister Lee Hsien Loong said he was keen to “deepen ties between Australia and Southeast Asia more broadly.”

 “Australia believes its future lies in Asia, took steps to become Asean’s first dialogue partner in 1974, and Singapore has taken steps to help keep the region open,” said Lee, the 2018 Asean host.